-- 19423.
-The Department will remit all incentive payments through the Colorado interChange. - 19.4.3.
-Behavioral Health Incentive Program Payment - 1943.1.
-The Department will implement a Behavioral Health Incentive Program enabling the Contractor to receive incentive payments for the improvement of Behavioral Health Incentive Measures as described in Exhibit E, Payment. - 19432.
-The Behavioral Health Incentive Program will be implemented in accordance with 42 CFR 438.6(b)(2) ensuring that the arrangement with the Contractor: - 19.4.3.2.1.
-Does not provide for payment in excess of 105% of the approved capitation payments. - 19.4.3.2.2.
-Is for a fixed period of time and incentive performance shall be measured during the rating period under the Contract in which the performance incentive program is applied. - 19.4.3.2.3.
+- 19.4.3.2.3.
 Is not renewed automatically. - 19.4.3.2.4.
 Is made available to both public and private contractors under the same terms of performance. - 19.4.3.2.5.
 Is not conditioned on the Contractor entering into or adhering to intergovernmental transfer agreements. - 19.4.3.2.6.
-Is necessary to support program initiatives as specified in the state's quality strategy. - 19433.
-The Department will calculate the Behavioral Health Incentive Program payment as described in Exhibit E, Payment. - 19434.
+Is necessary to support program initiatives as specified in the state's quality strategy. - 19.4.3.3.
+The Department will calculate the Behavioral Health Incentive Program payment as described in Exhibit E, Payment. - 19.4.3.4.
 The Department will provide to the Contractor documented calculation methodology for all measures prior to the first distribution of funds.
 The Department will release the calculation methodology as a draft and will provide a comment period of no less than two (2) weeks prior to releasing as final.
-The Department will determine the final measurement and pay for performance criteria. - 19435.
-The Department will distribute monies for the Behavioral Health Incentive Program once annually within three hundred (300) days of completion of the State Fiscal Year. - 19.5.
-Payment Calculation Disputes - 19.5.1.
+The Department will determine the final measurement and pay for performance criteria. - 19.4.3.5.
+The Department will distribute funding for achieving Behavioral Health Incentive Program performance annually by June 30 of every State Fiscal Year following the measurement period for the Behavioral Health Incentive Program.

+19.5.
+Payment Calculation Disputes

+19.5.1.
 In the event that the Contractor believes that the calculation or determination of any payment is incorrect, the Contractor shall notify the Department of its dispute within thirty (30) days the receipt of the payment.
 The Department will review calculation or determination and may make changes based on this review.
 The determination or calculation that results from the Department's review shall be final.
-No disputed payment shall be due until after the Department has concluded its review. - 19.6.
-Recoupments - 19.6.1.
+No disputed payment shall be due until after the Department has concluded its review.

+19.6.
+Recoupments

+- 19.6.1.
 The Department shall recoup monthly administrative PMPM payment, and Capitated Payment amounts or pay for performance payments paid to the Contractor in error.
 Error may be either human or machine error on the part of the Department, the Contractor or otherwise.
-Error includes, but is not limited to, lack of eligibility, computer error, change in RAE enrollment due to a Member choosing a new PCMP, or situations where the Membercannot use the Contractor's facilities.
+Error includes, but is not limited to, lack of eligibility, computer error, change in RAE enrollment due to a Member choosing a new PCMP, or situations where the Member cannot use the Contractor's facilities. - 19.6.2.

-- 19.6.2.
 The Contractor shall refund to the Department any overpayments due the Department within thirty (30) days after discovering the overpayments or being notified by the Department that overpayments are due.
 If the Contractor fails to refund the overpayments within thirty (30) days, the Department shall deduct the overpayments from the next payment to the Contractor. - 19.6.3.
 The Contractor's obligation to refund all overpayments continues subsequent to the termination of the Contract.
-If the Contract has terminated, the Contractor shall refund any overpayments due to the Department, by check or warrant, with a letter explaining the nature of the payment, within ninety (90) days of termination. - 19.6.4.
+If the Contract has terminated, the Contractor shall refund any overpayments due to the Department, by check or warrant, with a letter explaining the nature of the payment, within ninety (90) days of termination.

+- 19.6.4.
 Payments made by the Department to the Contractor due to the Contractor's omission, fraud, and/or defalcation, as determined by the Department, shall be deducted from subsequent payments. - 19.6.5.
 Where membership is disputed between two Contractors, the Department shall be final arbitrator of membership and shall recoup any monthly administrative PMPM payments and Capitated Payments. - 19.7.
 The Contractor's obligation to refund all calculated rebates continues subsequent to the termination of the Contract. - 19.8.
 Closeout Payments - 19.8.1.
 Notwithstanding anything to the contrary in this Contract, all payments for the final month of this Contract shall be paid to Contractor no sooner than ten (10) days after the Department has determined that Contractor has completed all of the requirements of the Closeout.